SettonRA/audioparty/deployment/NPM-CONFIG.md

 ## Prerequisites

-- AudioParty VM is running at `192.168.1.111:3000`
+- AudioParty is running at `YOUR_SERVER_IP:3000`
-- Access to Nginx Proxy Manager at `https://proxy.tech-ra.net`
+- Access to Nginx Proxy Manager web interface
-- Wildcard SSL certificate already configured for `*.cineclark.studio` or `*.tech-ra.net`
+- Wildcard SSL certificate configured for your domain

 ---